bintoca/lib/README.md

 ## lib

-monorepo for bintoca libraries
+monorepo for bintoca libraries and prototypes

-## Summary
+## Web security model prototype

 Work in progress toward a virtualized web app environment.
 The goal is to decouple apps from the concept of an origin (as in browser same-origin-policy).
 The benefit would be giving end users more control over their data and privacy.